🇬🇧Brit Ruins Mexico🇲🇽

 I rejoined are pet/housesit interview, which we finish successfully & waited for the phone to ring.
 The owners were a lovely couple from Monterey, who were currently in Puerto Vallarta celebrating a family birthday.
 Turns out, our Airbnb host had rented the apartment from the owners some time ago.
 Somewhere along the way, our host decided to sublease their apartment on Airbnb, but told the owners, he just had some friends coming to stay 🤨

 🏠 Note to landlords: Airbnb does not consider what our host did to be subletting.
 Airbnb does not call its customers renters, it calls them guests.
 Somehow, that is some sort of semantical BS.
-So if you are a landlord & you do not want your tenant subleasing or renting it as an Airbnb/short term vaca you should probably also put that in the contract.
+So, if you are a landlord & you do not want your tenant subleasing or renting it as an Airbnb/short term vaca you should probably also put that in the contract.

 We spent the next hour & some discussing the situation, comparing our host’s Airbnb listing to the actual owner’s AirbnbMX listing, all the while the owner‘s husband was on the phone with Airbnb & I had opened a support ticket.